anoma/nspec/docs/arch/integrations/adapters/evm.md

     - carries the inputs and outputs of the forwarded call
     - expresses constraints over other resources that must be present and correspond to the external call

-and allows the protocol adapter to ensure the correspondence.
+and allows the application to ensure the correspondence.

 ![Schematic depiction of the state correspondence design.](pa-evm.drawio.svg)